royratcliffe/dfu-on-stm32/README.md

 What is Device Firmware Update (DFU) mode?
 It is a special mode that allows you to update the firmware of a device without needing to use a bootloader.
-It is commonly used in embedded systems, such as microcontrollers, to update the device’s firmware without requiring a bootloader.

-DFU is a protocol that allows you to update the firmware of a device over USB or other communication interfaces.
-It is commonly used in embedded systems, such as microcontrollers, to update the device’s firmware without requiring a bootloader.
+DFU is a protocol that will enable you to update the firmware of a device over USB or other communication interfaces.
+It is commonly used in embedded microcontrollers.

-DFU mode is a built-in bootloader feature in many STM32 microcontrollers that enables firmware updates over USB.
-It uses the USB DFU protocol, which is standardised and supported by tools like STM32CubeProgrammer.
-Most STM32 boards enter DFU mode by holding down a BOOT0 pin while resetting the device.
-This mode enables you to upload new firmware to the device via a USB connection, eliminating the need for a bootloader.
+DFU mode is a built-in bootloader feature in many STM32 microcontrollers.
+The protocol is standardised and supported by tools like STM32CubeProgrammer.
+Many STM32 boards enter DFU mode by holding down the BOOT0 pin while resetting the device; however, not all STM32 families use this method.
+Some newer devices employ different mechanisms for entering DFU mode.
-The DFU protocol is designed to be simple and efficient, enabling you to update the device’s firmware quickly and easily.

 ## Why DFU?

-DFU mode is useful for several reasons:
+DFU mode is helpful for several reasons:

 1.  **Ease of Use**: DFU mode simplifies the firmware update process by eliminating the need for a separate bootloader.
 This can make the development and deployment process more straightforward.

-2.  **Flexibility**: DFU mode enables firmware updates over various communication interfaces, including USB, UART, and others.
-This allows for greater flexibility in how firmware updates are delivered.
+2.  **Flexibility**: DFU mode enables firmware updates over various communication interfaces, including USB, UART, and others, allowing for greater flexibility in delivering firmware updates.

 3.  **Reliability**: The DFU protocol includes mechanisms for verifying the integrity of the firmware being uploaded, which can help ensure that updates are applied successfully and without corruption.

-4.  **Standardisation**: DFU is a standardised protocol, meaning it is widely supported by various tools and libraries.
+4.  **Standardisation**: DFU is a standardised protocol, meaning various tools and libraries widely support it.
 This can make it easier to find resources and support for implementing DFU mode in your projects.

+The DFU protocol is designed to be efficient and straightforward, enabling you to update the device’s firmware quickly and easily.
 However, what if you want to implement DFU mode on your STM32 device without using a bootloader?
 This is where the `vJumpToDFU` function comes in.
 It allows you to enter DFU mode directly from your application code, without needing to use a bootloader.

-## How to Implement manual DFU Mode on STM32
+## How to Implement Manual DFU Mode on STM32

-Hopefully, the following code snippet will help you to quickly implement DFU mode on your STM32 device.
+Hopefully, the following code snippet will help you to implement DFU mode on your STM32 device quickly.
 It is a simple function that you can call to enter DFU mode.
 It disables interrupts, clears all interrupt enable and pending registers, sets the main stack pointer, and jumps to the DFU entry point.
 Here is the code snippet:

 ``` c
 /*!